MetaMask/snaps/examples/ipfs/README.md

 # IPFS Snap Example

-To run: install the `snap` utility by installing with `npm i -g ../../` from this folder.
+To run: install the `snap` utility by installing with `yarn global add ../../` from this folder.

 Then run `snap serve` from this folder.